akikoo/one-web-boilerplate/README.md

 This framework doesn't include any grid.
 You decide how you build your site.
 If you need a grid though, have a look at the Fluid Grid: http://akikoo.github.com/Fluid-Grid/.
-If you need a good set of LESS utilities (Sass is used by default), see 320 and Up: https://github.com/malarkey/320andup/.
+If you need a good set of LESS utilities (Sass/Compass is used by default), see 320 and Up: https://github.com/malarkey/320andup/.

 ## File structure